So, you’re building a website? You have your domain name from Godaddy, Namechap, or Enom. You have your website idea.

 A password is required to be at least eight characters and has both capital and lowercase letters, a number, and a special character (?,!,#, etc).

 Step 6: Login to your hosting account

 Once the password is successfully created, you will receive an email with the details of your hosting account username and other login information.

 Alternatively, you can go to the Bluehost website and click the login icon in the top right-hand corner of the navigation menu as shown in the picture below.

 When you log into the Cpanel for the first time, you will see a welcome message similar to the image below.
-It will offer to guide you to the next step but click skip this and follow the next step to install WordPress onto your site quickly.
+It will offer to guide you to the next step but click skip this.

 Step 7: Pointing the domain name to the hosting account or a server